 67%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-The description has a solid structure with an explicit 'Use when' clause that clearly separates the what from the when, which is its strongest aspect.
-However, the capabilities described are somewhat abstract ('compelling narratives', 'persuasive structure') rather than listing concrete actions, and the trigger terms could be broader to capture more natural user language.
+The description has a solid structure with an explicit 'Use when' clause that clearly communicates both purpose and trigger conditions.
+However, the capability description leans toward abstract concepts ('compelling narratives', 'persuasive structure') rather than concrete actions, and the trigger terms could be broader to capture more natural user language.
 The skill could also be more distinctive to avoid overlap with general visualization or presentation skills.

 Suggestions

-Replace abstract phrases like 'compelling narratives' and 'persuasive structure' with concrete actions such as 'annotate charts with insights, write narrative summaries, structure data-driven slide decks'.
+Replace abstract terms like 'compelling narratives' and 'persuasive structure' with concrete actions such as 'annotate charts with insights', 'write executive summaries', 'structure data-driven slide decks'.

 | Dimension | Reasoning | Score |